enclustra/en_cl_fix/README.md

 `Trunc_s` is the most resource-efficient mode, but introduces the largest rounding error.
 Its integer equivalent is `floor(x)`.

 `NonSymPos_s` is the most common general-purpose rounding mode.
-It is fairly resource-efficient, but introduces error bias because all ties are rounded towards +infinity.
+It provides minimal rounding error and is resource-efficient.
+However, it introduces a statistical error bias because all ties are rounded towards +infinity.
 Its integer equivalent is `floor(x + 0.5)`.

 All the other rounding modes differ from `NonSymPos_s` only with respect to how ties are handled (see table above).
+When statistically unbiased rounding is required, `ConvEven_s` or `ConvOdd_s` is typically used.

-### Saturation
+### Saturation Modes

 Saturation behavior is relevant when the number of integer bits `I` is decreased and/or the number of sign bits `S` is decreased (signed to unsigned).